 Foot HealthCare Associates is a top destination for metatarsalgia treatment in the Detroit metro area, combining innovative techniques with personalized care plans.
 We utilize cutting-edge diagnostic technology to identify the root causes of forefoot pain beyond just addressing immediate symptoms.
 Our comprehensive approach integrates various treatment options, including custom orthotics, MLS laser therapy, and surgical solutions when necessary.
-With locations in Novi, Livonia, Howell, and Southfield, patients throughout the region can access specialized podiatric expertise without extensive travel.
+With locations in Novi, Southfield, Howell, and Livonia, patients throughout the region can access specialized podiatric expertise without extensive travel.
 Our board-certified team ensures that each individual receives the most effective intervention for lasting relief and restored foot function.

 Metatarsalgia is a painful inflammatory condition that affects the ball of the foot, specifically the area where the metatarsal bones connect to the toes.
 This common foot ailment is characterized by sharp, aching, or burning pain that intensifies when standing, walking, or flexing the foot, and may be felt as if walking on pebbles.
 The discomfort typically centers under the second, third, and fourth metatarsal heads, though it can sometimes radiate toward the big toe, creating significant discomfort during everyday activities.
 If left untreated, metatarsalgia may progressively worsen, potentially leading to changes in gait as the person attempts to avoid pain, triggering additional problems in the knees, hips, or back.